Colored Orphan Asylum: Building's History

 The asylum was rebuilt by the Quakers in 1867 on 143rd Street and Amsterdam Avenue.
 The operation moved to a new building in 1907, in Riverdale, Bronx.
 At the new site, the orphanage adopted a new plan to house its wards in cottages, with 25 children and a housemother in each cottage.
 The new plan was received favorably and encouraged ownership and self-respect in the children.
-In 1910, the asylum purchased a farm in Dutchess County for boys to learn practical skills.

-In 1944, the asylum was renamed the Riverdale Children's Association and changed itself into a foster care agency by 1946.
-The building later became the Hebrew Home for the Aged.